p-ranav/csv/README.md

 foo.read("test.csv");
 ```

 This ```.read``` method is non-blocking.
 The reader spawns multiple threads to tokenize the file stream and build a "list of dictionaries".
-While the reader is doing it's thing, you can start post-processing the rows it has parsed so far.
+While the reader is doing it's thing, you can start post-processing the rows it has parsed so far using this iterator pattern:

 ```cpp
 while(foo.busy()) {